 Is this a practical approach?

 Consider this scenario:

-You are launching a new line of Tees with quotes/images inspired by historical events.
+You are launching a new line of T-shirts with quotes/images inspired by historical events.

-There can be more than one ways you decide to market your products.
+There can be more than one way you decide to market your products.

 You choose to promote an individual event.
-What is the possibility of promotion?
-Each event Tee becomes popular close to the date the event is related to each year.
+Each event’s tee becomes popular close to the date of the event each year.
 All the hype and all your marketing efforts and dollars would almost keep going down the drain for the rest of the year because people wouldn’t be much interested.

 So what’s the other option?